Welcome to the Cooperative Education Department

 High school students in early childhood education and care programs may participate in practicums and cooperative education placements with the following safeguards:

-- Sites follow guidelines issues by the Department of Early Education and Care
+- Sites must follow guidelines issued by the Department of Early Education and Care and in the COVID-19 Child Care Playbook.

 Welcome to Greater Lowell Technical High School’s Jobs Board.
 College Central Network (CCN) is the platform for our jobs board.
 This will allow employers to post jobs and students and alumni to search for jobs, create resumes and portfolios, as well as accessing many career planning tools.